-Dwarf morning glory (Evolvulus glomeratus), also known as blue daze, is a unique plant that produces true-blue blooms, one of the rarest colors among blooming plants, over a mat of fuzzy, silvery-green oval-shaped leaves.
-It's a sturdy perennial subshrub in warmer climates, but in cooler regions, it is grown as an annual and must be replanted every year.
-These plants bloom from late spring until the first frost and will attract plenty of bees and butterflies, which love the nectar-rich blooms.
-A member of the morning glory family, the blooms of this Brazilian native will typically close up on cloudy days, at the end of the day, and in the hot afternoon sun.
+Dwarf morning glory (Evolvulus glomeratus), also known as blue daze, produces rare true-blue blooms over a mat of fuzzy, silvery-green oval-shaped leaves.
+In cooler growing zones, it is grown as an annual but can be a sturdy perennial subshrub in warmer climates.
+These plants bloom from late spring until the first frost and attract plenty of bees and butterflies that love the nectar-rich blooms.
+A member of the morning glory family, the blooms of this Brazilian native close on cloudy days, at the end of the day, and in the hot afternoon sun.
 But unlike morning glory, this is not a climber, but a low, mounding plant sometimes grown as a ground cover.

-Dwarf morning glory is usually planted from potted nursery starts in the spring after all danger of frost has passed.
-They are fast-growing plants that will reach flowering maturity within a few weeks.
+Dwarf morning glory is usually planted from a potted nursery start in the spring after all danger of frost has passed.
+It is a fast-growing plant that will reach flowering maturity within a few weeks.

 |Common Name||Dwarf morning glory, blue daze, Brazilian dwarf morning glory, evolvulus|

 |Mature Size||9–24 in. tall, 2–3 ft. wide|

 |Soil pH||Acidic, neutral|

 |Native Area||South America|

 Dwarf Morning Glory Care

 Dwarf morning glory is easy to grow if given well-draining soil and a location that gets at least six to eight hours of direct sun.
 It is a low-maintenance and self-cleaning plant, so there's no need to remove spent blooms.
 It thrives in summer heat and is fairly drought-tolerant after it is established with consistent watering.